ML4SCI/ML4SCI.github.io/projects.md

 layout: default
 ---

-# HSF Projects
+# ML4SCI Projects

-HSF seeks to serve new and emerging common projects through a project incubator activity.
+ML4SCI seeks to serve new and emerging common projects through a project incubator activity.
 Templates to guide and aid new projects are being established.
 If you'd like your project to be involved just let us know.
-Talk to any member of the coordination team or email hsf-coordination@googlegroups.com.
+Talk to any member of the coordination team or email ml4-sci@cern.ch.

 The incubator idea is close to the one of the Apache Software Foundation.
 Brian Van Klaveren who gave the exceptional ASF talk at the SLAC workshop provides [this link](http://www.apache.org/foundation/how-it-works.html#incubator) describing how ASF Incubator projects work.

 We have been compiling a set of [project guidelines](project_guidelines.html) that all HSF projects should try to fulfill.

-## Initial set of Projects under the umbrella of HSF
+## Initial set of Projects under the umbrella of ML4SCI

 {:.table .table-hover .table-condensed .table-striped}
 | Name  | Description | License | Contact |